dilangaem/SemiconAI/README.md

 # semiconAI
-This project contains a metal/non-metal classifier developed using random forest algorithms for computationally discovering new semiconductor materials.
+This project contains a metal/non-metal classifier developed using random forest algorithm for computationally discovering new semiconductor materials.
 Our work is reported in detail in the following preprint.

 #### [Generative Design of Stable Semiconductor Materials Using Deep Learning And DFT](https://chemrxiv.org/engage/chemrxiv/article-details/61d08f7275c57229dbff6255)